20 homeowners insurance questions you're too embarrassed to ask

 Sure.
 The liability portion of your homeowners insurance kicks in if someone is accidentally injured on or around your property.
 Say they slip on an icy sidewalk or your dog bites them.
 So long as there are no exclusions (which is possible, particularly with certain dog breeds), liability insurance will pay for that person's medical expenses and any court costs you incur if they sue.
 Liability insurance also covers property damage caused unintentionally by you or your family members, like if your kid breaks a neighbor's window while playing catch in your yard.

-Again, it'll vary, depending on how much coverage you need.
+Again, how much homeowners insurance costs depends on how much coverage you need.
+However, a standard policy costs homeowners about $1,100 a year, according to the Insurance Information Institute.
 (We can help you compare homeowners insurance quotes here.)
-However, a standard policy costs homeowners about $1,100 a year, according to the Insurance Information Institute.

 You can opt for a higher deductible — that's the amount of money you'll have to pay out of pocket before your insurance kicks in.
 But less risky ways to save include bundling your homeowners insurance, usually with your car insurance or asking if you qualify for any discounts.